transloadit/uppy.io/blog/2023-10-25-image-editor.md

   </tbody>
 </table>

-All of the next steps are automatic - we know all the angles in this image, we know the image width and height, and we want to find `H`.
+For the rest of the tutorial, the following steps are then automatic - as we know all the angles in the image, we know the image's width and height, and we know to find `H`.

 <p style={{ padding: 0 }}>The easiest way to go about it, is to first annotate the image with all the
 relevant angles.
 We'll be using <span